 In order to stay in contact with your fellow students, many digital classrooms offer social platforms and a virtual campus that enable you to work together and support each other.
-Many distance learning universitiess offer free test lectures.
-This can help you get familiar with the different learning environments and to decide which one fits you best.
+Many distance learning universities offer free test lectures.
+This can help you get familiar with the different learning environments and decide which one fits you best.

 5. Compare student support services